-In practice, no bank in Indonesia has ever been either liquidated under the bankruptcy proceedings or restructured under the PKPU proceedings under the IBL, although it is technically possible.
+In practice, no bank in Indonesia has ever been either liquidated via the bankruptcy proceedings or restructured via the PKPU proceedings under the IBL, although it is technically possible.
 Instead, all bank dissolution and liquidation cases that have occurred in Indonesia in practice used the D&L proceedings under the ICL and the Bank Liquidation Rules.

-According to the Bank Liquidation Rules, a bank may be dissolved and liquidated based on a decision of:
+According to the Bank Liquidation Rules, a bank may be dissolved and liquidated based on a decision of the following.

-- its shareholders upon the revocation of its banking licence by the OJK at the shareholders' request; or - the LPS in the event that: - (a) the bank is categorised as a non-systemic failed bank (as defined below) and the LPS has decided not to save that bank; - (b) the OJK, at the request of the LPS, has revoked the bank's banking licence.
+- Its shareholders, upon the revocation of its banking licence by the OJK at the shareholders' request. - The LPS, in the event that: - (a) the bank is categorised as a non-systemic failed bank (as defined below) and the LPS has decided not to save that bank; - (b) the OJK, at the request of the LPS, has revoked the bank's banking licence.